TheApo/aiStories/README.md

 With optional API keys you unlock more magic, step by step:

 - **ChatGPT or Gemini API Key** — The AI generates unique stories and creates custom artwork for your characters in 12 different styles
-- **+ ElevenLabs API Key** — The story is read aloud with a configurable voice, with real-time word highlighting as you listen
+- **+ ElevenLabs API Key** — Stories are read aloud with a configurable voice, and generated songs get word-level lyric sync — both with real-time word highlighting as you listen
 - **+ Tonies Cloud Login** — Upload the audio directly to your Creative Tonie figure
 - **+ Suno API Key** — Generate original songs with lyrics, melodies, and multiple music styles